 Screen doors take a beating as they open and close.
-Add children or pets to the mix, and you end up with a sure-fire recipe for screen damage.
-An over-exuberant dog, like the pup shown above, can result in a screen tear that will need to be fixed.
-Fortunately, repairing a screen door and getting professional-looking results are easy if you follow the steps laid out for you in this tutorial.
+Add children or pets to the mix, and you end up with a sure-fire recipe for damage.
+An over-exuberant dog, especially, can cause a screen tear that will need to be fixed.
+Fortunately, repairing a screen door and getting professional-looking results is fairly easy.

 For all three types of doors, the actual screen replacement is largely the same.
-Screen fabric can be made either of aluminum or fiberglass, and is held in place within the window frame using a simple flexible gasket called a retainer spline that fits into a retainer groove that pinches the screen fabric in place.
+Screen fabric can be made of either aluminum or fiberglass and is held in place within the window frame using a simple, flexible gasket called a retainer spline that fits into a retainer groove that pinches the screen fabric in place.
 The vinyl retainer spline is installed using a specialty tool, called a spline roller or screen installation tool.
 Most people find fiberglass screens to be easier to work with.

 - Screen spline